agarrharr/word-up/README.md

 ### Planned

+* Move the letters down a tad
+* Style the stats
+* Add a new game button
+* Show the path of your word

 * Sync data to firebase for analytics
 * Make a mode that limits you to 5 moves and you just try to get the top score in 5 moves
 * Allow the user to put in their name when they beat the top score